JerryKwon/aqc-bandit/README.md

 ## :checkered_flag: ​Conclusion

 In our paper, we refer the importance of incremental anomaly detection method for real industrial field where concept drift occurs by testing injection molding dataset.
 So, we propose LinUCB-based anomaly detection with incremental regression tree model.
-The proposed model implies efficient approach which spends much less elapsed time, although it does not stable by serveral iterations.
-There are further ways to develop this model by swapping newly generated node with existing nodes in train step and replacing FIMT-DD based tree learner with other tree models.
+The proposed model implies suitable approach as real-time detection algorithm which spends much less time, although it does not stable by serveral iterations.
+There are further ways to develop this model by adding policy to swap leaf node when new node is generated at maximum amount of leaf nodes replace FIMT-DD tree learner with other tree models.